cert-manager/website/content/docs/getting-started/README.md

     --ttl=60 --zone=$ZONE
 ```

+> ℹ️ It is not strictly necessary to create a domain name for your website.
+You can connect to it using the IP address and later you can create an SSL certificate for the IP address instead of a domain name.
+If for some reason you can't create a domain name, then feel free to skip this section and adapt the instructions below to use an IP address instead.
+>
 > ℹ️ Every Google Cloud address has an automatically generated reverse DNS name like `51.159.120.34.bc.googleusercontent.com`,
 > but the parent domain `googleusercontent.com` has a CAA record which prevents
 > Let's Encrypt from signing certificates for the sub-domains.